 This is a toolkit for you to rummage around in, taking questions to ask and ways to think from each.
 No one set of questions has all the answers - it's up to you, the intrepid information explorer, to assemble your expeditionary tools, as you evaluate the information you find.

 Information is created for a reason.
 Nothing slipped & fell and ended up on the internet, or in print, or on TV.
 It takes an act of human intentionality to create and publish information.
-This toolkit will give you a starting point to pull back the curtain on what you read, watch, listen to, or experience, and think about how you interact and respond to the information you find.
+This toolkit will give you a starting point to pull back the curtain on what you read, watch, listen to, or experience.

 In general, you can try these moves in sequence.
 If you find success at any stage, your work might be done.